Joseph E. Ibberson Conservation Area

 The conservation area is in the Ridge and Valley Province of the Appalachian Mountains, which is characterized by long parallel mountain ridges and wide, flat valleys.
 These mountains were raised up by the collisions of the continents of North America and Africa.
 These mountain building events, called orogenies, folded and bent the rock layers and lifted them up.
 The Appalachian Mountains were once very tall, but 220 million years of erosion have worn away the tops of the mountains, leaving behind wide, flat valleys and short, steep mountains of hard rock.

 The land of the conservation area has been inhabited for over 11,000 years.
 The nearby Shoop Site is one of the largest and oldest Paleo-Indian sites in eastern North America.
-The Shoop Site is unusual in that it is near a hilltop and not like most Paleo-Indian sites in the floodplain.
+The Shoop Site is unusual in that it is near a hilltop, unlike most Paleo-Indian sites which are found in the floodplain.
 Archaeologists theorize that the Paleo-Indians were hunting migrating caribou.
 It is interesting that most of the stone tools found at the site were made from stone found 250 miles north in New York.

 Subsequent inhabitants used the Shoop Site as a temporary shelter or hunting camp.
 Other Indians occupying or passing through the area were the Shawnee, Nanticoke, Lenni Lenape and Iroquois League of Six Nations.
 The Susquehannock Indians claimed the land at the time European settlers arrived at Peters Mountain and Powells Valley.